12 Plants That Repel Lizards

 by waferboard is licensed under CC BY 2.0

 Another great plant to keep lizards away is Rosemary.
-Not only does this herb repel lizards, but it also has a beautiful aroma and can be used in cooking.
+This herb repels lizards, has a beautiful aroma, and can be used in cooking.

 It is easy to grow and can thrive in sunny and shaded areas.

 You can plant Rosemary in a pot and keep it on your balcony, terrace, or garden.
-It is known to have antiseptic and antibacterial properties, making it a great addition to your herb garden.
+Its antiseptic and antibacterial properties make it a great addition to your herb garden.

 Additionally, Rosemary has been shown to have a calming effect on humans, making it a great plant around your home.